IIIF/cookbook-recipes/recipe/0019-html-in-annotations/index.md

 ## Use Case

 You want to create an annotation on a Canvas that contains a link or other HTML feature that can not be expressed in plain text.
-In this recipe we'll discuss the specifics of using HTML in the Annotation body, see [Simplest Annotation][0266] for a general description of the Annotation structure and an example of a plain text annotation body.
+In this recipe we'll discuss the specifics of using HTML in the Annotation body, see [Simplest Annotation][0266] for a general description of the Annotation structure and an example of a plain text Annotation body.

 ## Implementation Notes